atf4j/atf4j/atf4j-annotations/README.md

 # atf4j-annotations

-## Automation Test Framework for Java
+## Automation Test Framework for Java - Annotations

 Provides Annotations for enhanced reporting for automated unit tests for enhanced reporting.